 Witness statement of Dr Sam Manuela (12 July 2021, para 32).

 Abuse and neglect in care, particularly in faith-based settings, led to some Pacific survivors being disconnected from their church, their faith, or a sense of spirituality.
 This disconnection was a transgression against the Pacific value of tapuakiga / talitonuga (spirituality, indigenous beliefs and Christianity).
-For many, the close relationship between their families and the church meant that the disconnection from their faith also represented a transgression of kāinga and the vā.
+For many, the close relationship between their families and the church meant that the disconnection from their faith also represented a transgression of kainga and the vā.

 Samoan and Māori survivor Rūpene Amato said becoming distant from the Church because of the abuse he suffered from a Catholic priest at a Catholic primary school was one “of the major impacts on my life”, especially as religion was an important part of his family.
 Footnote 125

 Other Pacific survivors spoke about how the placement into care separated them from their faith.
-Samoan survivor Fa’afete Taito talked about the disconnection from his kāinga, ethnic identity and faith as a result of being placed at Ōwairaka Boys Home, a State care institution.
+Samoan survivor Fa’afete Taito talked about the disconnection from his kainga, ethnic identity and faith as a result of being placed at Ōwairaka Boys Home, a State care institution.
 He explained that being taken from his mother had profound and lifelong impacts on him:

 “My mother was everything to me in terms of being Samoan, being Christian, being my family ...
 Prior to going into care, Christianity was also a big part of who I was.
 I lost my faith once I went into care.
 Being Samoan and being Christian were most of what I knew previously.
 I came out of care being tough and violent.
 That was my new identity.”
 Footnote 126